Purchasing Life Insurance After Prostate Cancer

-More than a decade ago, when Warren Buffet’s diagnosis of prostate cancer made headlines, Buffet himself was quoted as saying that his prostate cancer was “not life-threatening.”
-A routine PSA test caught Buffet’s cancer early, and by treating this cancer before it spread, he was able to make close to a complete recovery.
+More than a decade ago, when Warren Buffet’s diagnosis made headlines, Buffet himself was quoted saying that his prostate cancer was “not life-threatening.”
+A routine PSA test caught his cancer early, and by treating it before it could spread, Buffet was able to make close to a complete recovery.

 - Age of your diagnosis